hughbarney/femto/docs/flisp.md

 #### Objects and Data Types

-*fLisp* objects have exactly one of the following data types:
+*fLisp* objects have one of the following data types:

 <span class="dfn">number</span>
 [double precision floating point